Christianity and Judaism: Capital punishment

 Although the Hebrew Bible has many references to capital punishment, the Jewish sages used their authority to make it nearly impossible for a Jewish court to impose a death sentence.
 Even when such a sentence might have been imposed, the Cities of Refuge and other sanctuaries, were at hand for those unintentionally guilty of capital offences.
 It was said in the Talmud about the death penalty in Judaism, that if a court killed more than one person in seventy years, it was a barbarous (or "bloody") court and should be condemned as such.

 Christianity usually reserved the death penalty for heresy, the denial of the orthodox view of God's view, and witchcraft or similar non-Christian practices.
 For example, in Spain, unrepentant Jews were exiled, and it was only those crypto-Jews who had accepted baptism under pressure but retained Jewish customs in private, who were punished in this way.
 It is presently acknowledged by most of Christianity that these uses of capital punishment were deeply immoral.

 Taboo food and drink

 Orthodox Jews, unlike most Christians, still practice a restrictive diet that has many rules.
-Most Christians believe that the kosher food laws have been superseded, for example citing what Jesus taught in Mark 7: what you eat doesn't make you unclean but what comes out of a man's heart makes him unclean—although Roman Catholicism and Eastern Orthodoxy have their own set of dietary observances.
+Most Christians believe that the kosher food laws have been superseded.
+For example, they cite what Jesus taught in Mark 7: what you eat doesn't make you unclean but what comes out of a man's heart makes him unclean—although Roman Catholicism and Eastern Orthodoxy have their own set of dietary observances.
 Eastern Orthodoxy, in particular has very elaborate and strict rules of fasting, and continues to observe the Council of Jerusalem's apostolic decree of Act 15.

-Some Christian denominations observe some biblical food laws, for example the practice of Ital in Rastafari.
+Some Christian denominations observe some biblical food laws, for example, the practice of Ital in Rastafari.
 Jehovah's Witnesses do not eat blood products and are known for their refusal to accept blood transfusions based on not "eating blood".